 Building My First Chrome Extension with AI

-It’s called Swedish Sidekick — a little browser helper that lets me highlight Swedish words I don’t know, get instant explanations, and save them to my own flashcard deck.
+It’s a Chrome Extension called Swedish Sidekick, a little browser helper that lets me highlight Swedish words I don’t know, get instant explanations, and save them to my own flashcard deck on the cloud.

-The fun part?
-I did it all with the help of ChatGPT and Cursor, with just a sprinkle of my own CSS and JS tweaks.
+I made it all with the help of ChatGPT and Cursor, with a sprinkle of my own CSS and JS tweaks for better visual.

 In this post, I’ll share how I went from idea to MVP, what worked, what didn’t, and what I learned along the way.